bkw777/WP-2_IC-Card/README.md

 v003-bare:
 * Experimenter, normal 1.6mm pcb, no carrier
-* Without a carrier to fill the slot and ensure the pin header is always perfectly centered, it's possible to damage the pins in the slot, use with care.
+* Without a carrier to fill the slot and ensure the pin header is always perfectly centered, it's possible to damage the pins in the slot.
+Use with care.
 * v003 schematic
 <https://oshpark.com/shared_projects/ZoP4Znqc>
 ![](PCB/WP-2_IC_Card_RAM_128K_bare_1.jpg)